WASHINGTON DC

 CURRENT CIVIL SOL

-The civil SOL for claims against all defendants is age forty, with a five-year discovery rule.
+The civil SOL for CSA, trafficking, and CSAM claims against all defendants is age 40, with a 5-year discovery rule.

 CIVIL SOL SNAPSHOT